JoshPhronesis/Eshop/readme.md

 # Eshop

 Eshop is a simple app demonstrating key features of asp.net core used with angular.
-Developed with a mixture of clean DDD arhitecture.
+Developed following clean DDD arhitecture.
+It comprises of 4 layers; ApplicationCore, Infrastructure, WebApi and SPA.

 - FE - Angular SPA
 - BE - Asp.net core